Package insert / prescribing information

 Medicines are sometimes prescribed for conditions that are not mentioned in the patient leaflet.
 Do not use Zileuton extended-release tablets for a condition for which it was not prescribed.
 Do not give Zileuton extended-release tablets to other people, even if they have the same symptoms you have.
 It may harm them.

 This patient information leaflet summarizes the most important information about Zileuton extended-release tablets.
 If you would like more information about Zileuton extended-release tablets, talk with your health care provider or pharmacist.
 You can ask your health care provider or pharmacist for information about Zileuton extended-release tablets that is written for health professionals.

 For more information, call Annora Pharma Private Limited at 1-866-495-1995.

 What are the ingredients in Zileuton extended-release tablets?

 Active ingredient: Zileuton

-Inactive ingredients: crospovidone, ferric oxide, glyceryl behenate, hydroxypropyl cellulose, hypromellose, magnesium stearate, mannitol, microcrystalline cellulose, povidone, pregelatinized starch, propylene glycol, sodium starch glycolate.
+Inactive ingredients: colloidal silicon dioxide, crospovidone, ferric oxide, hydroxypropyl cellulose, hypromellose, magnesium stearate, mannitol, microcrystalline cellulose, pregelatinized starch, sodium lauryl sulfate, sodium starch glycolate.
 The film coating contains hypromellose and polyethylene glycol.